 4. If you have more than one credit card, circle payments by using one to pay the minimum balance of the other

 You can float the debt you accrue during the pandemic by simply circling credit card payments.
-Use a credit card to make the minimum payment on another credit card, and repeat.
+Use a credit card to make the minimum payment on another credit card or do a balance transfer, and repeat.

 This will not result in any debt being paid down, but it will ensure all your minimum balances are paid.
 This will protect your credit score, as well as your access to credit which you will need.

 5. If you have overdraft on your bank account, you will not be able to send eTransfers but cheques will still go through

 If you regularly pay major bills like your rent with eTransfers, but you’ve run out of money in your account, you will not be able to continue to send them.
 However, if you have overdraft protection, you will still be allowed to make debit transactions and write cheques.

 Ask your landlord if they will accept a cheque instead.
 Your account will still be debited and you will be charged interest in overdraft (usually 19.99%, like a credit card) but at least the transaction will go through.

 6. You can take cash advances on your credit card if necessary, at an interest rate of 22% to 29%

 If you absolutely need cash for certain expenses where debit or credit is not accepted, don’t forget you can take a cash advance from a credit card.
 This is as easy as withdrawing cash from an ATM with your credit card.

 Cash advances are typically charged at a higher interest rate than credit card purchases, so expect to pay anywhere from 22% to 29% interest on any cash withdrawals you make.
 You will also have to pay an ATM fee for the withdrawal.

 I realize this is an extremely unattractive financial action for many people, however it may be necessary.
 You know better than anyone else what expenses justify paying a slightly higher interest rate and a $3 ATM withdrawal fee in order to have cash on hand.